 Often, the comparison is made between the human body and a machine, but such is a poor comparison.
 A machine cannot be compared to the human body in that body parts have the ability to repair themselves, with old cells replaced and damaged tissues regenerated.
 An interesting fact is that our bodies comprise 90 percent of new cells every seven years.
 It is important to put an end to the comparison of the body to a machine to fully grasp aging.
 The body is an amazingly dynamic system.

 One may wonder why the human body still experiences signs of aging in spite of its inbuilt ability to regenerate itself.
-Another force must be at work to ensure that aging is inevitable to everyone.
+Another force must be at work to ensure that aging is inevitable for everyone.
 The fact here is that aging, as well as death, is more about evolution than biology.
-The programmed theories state that both aging and death have been built into the human genes.
+The programmed theories state that both aging and death have been built into human genes.
 If that were not true, there would have been no need to reproduce so as to survive.
 It means people will keep on living without dying as a result of aging unless something else causes that to happen.
 There would be no need for evolution if people do not die biologically.

 It becomes apparent that it is inevitable for aging to be programmed into human DNA.
 It should not merely be the effect of a medical condition or environmental factors.
-To programmed aging theorists, wear and tear of the body does not explain why people grow old; rather, aging is a natural process that has been programmed into our genes.
+To programmed aging theorists, the wear and tear of the body do not explain why people grow old; rather, aging is a natural process that has been programmed into our genes.
 Essentially, these theories hold that we are all meant to grow old and die eventually.

 The endocrine or hormonal system is mainly responsible for aging in humans, according to this theory.
 These complex systems become less effective in their functions with the passing of time, leading to some noticeable changes.
 One of the possible changes is diminished HGH production, which brings up signs of aging.